jwholdsworth/JSProve/README.md

 JSProve will prove as you type.
 If this is causing problems, untick the 'Live Prove' button.
 When you're ready to prove the composition, simply press the 'Prove' button.

 ### Specifying your own calls
+You may wish to change the default call type (from Plain Bob bobs and singles) or add your own.
+To do this, click the Calls tab.
+If you wish to continue using the Shorthand tool, make sure that you assign `/` for your bob and `;` for the single.
+You can have as many call types as you wish; though be sure to use unique symbols for them.

 ### Specifying your own music
 JSProve will, by default, tell you all the 4-bell runs contained in the composition (both off the front and at the back) in a format like: